Frequently Asked Questions

 Also, due to the Coronavirus pandemic, there are a few extra items you should bring to a walk.

-The walks in our programme are graded to give you an idea of what you are letting yourself in for!
-The grades are described as follows:
+The walks in our programme are graded to give you some idea of what you are letting yourself in for!
+The grades can be described as follows:

 Moderate: More variable terrain that may involve gentle hills or the occasional steep slope.